 The Winsted Police Department’s current members include Police Chief Justin Heldt and three full-time police officers (James Lammers, Tyler Bruns, and Dylan, Reiner).

 The Department is located at Winsted’s City Hall at 201 First Street North.

 In addition to office space at city hall, the department has an interview room where people can report crimes or be questioned about crimes.
 The room has equipment available to document the interview on tape both audio and visual.
 The police department is also equipped with a secure evidence/prep room, and a two-stall garage.
 This police garage has been designed so that it can securely store vehicles for evidence processing.
-Currently, the police department has two squad cars, a SUV, and a snowmobile for patrol use.
+Currently, the police department has three squad cars for patrol use.

-This is Henrich’s 33rd year as part of the Winsted Police Department.
-He became Police Chief in 1985.
-Officers Heldt and Pohl are in their fifth year of employment with the city.
-Besides these full-time officers, the city has two reserve officers (Steve Ebert & Al Melquist) and a roster of 10 part-time officers who help provide the city with police services when needed.
+This is Heldt’s ninth year as part of the Winsted Police Department.
+He became police chief in 2014.
+Officer Lammers is in his eighth year of employment with the city, and Officer Bruns is in his second year of employment with the city.
+In addition to these full-time officers, the city has one reserve officer (Al Melquist), and a roster of seven part-time officers who help provide the city with police services when needed.

-Some of the programs that the Winsted Police Department is involved with include drug awareness and meth education presentations, DARE, National Night Out, child fingerprinting, a bike safety program at Holy Trinity and Winsted elementary schools, talks to students on any other safety issues the school might request, talks with the Boy Scouts and Girls Scouts to enable them to earn their merit badges, and other community safety talks throughout the year.
+Some of the programs that the Winsted Police Department is involved with include Drug Abuse Resistance Education (DARE), National Night Out, child fingerprinting, a bike safety program at Holy Trinity and Winsted elementary schools, talks to students on any other safety issues the school might request, talks with the Boy Scouts and Girls Scouts to enable them to earn their merit badges, and other community safety talks throughout the year.

-In addition to his job as Police Chief, Henrich is also Winsted’s Emergency Management Director.
+In addition to his job as police chief, Heldt is also Winsted’s emergency management director.
 As the director, he works with the Winsted City Council to have a plan in place for disaster response and for conducting at least one emergency drill a year.